Binsabbar/tasklog/README.md

 4. Prompt for a label
 5. Ask for an optional comment
 6. Confirm before logging
-7. Log to both Jira and Tempo
+7. Log to Jira (automatically syncs to Tempo)
-8. Show today's summary
+8. Show today's summary from Tempo

 ### Using Shortcuts